Adrian1707/cloud69/README.md

 some additional parameters like how many servers you want and hit "Create".
 It's often too fiddly to get something online without going through a managed PaaS like Elastic Beanstalk or Heroku, so this service provides a simple wrapper to AWS services

+This currently allows you to upload and deploy a MySQL backed Rails app and deploy updates to the master branch with a single button click.

 ## Install